Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Simulation

 \subsection{Results}

-Full simulation results are presented in Figure~\ref{fig:sim11res} to Figure~\ref{fig:sim14res}.
-In each graph, the x-axis represents the violation magnitude and the y-axis represents power.
-Figure~\ref{fig:sim11res} demonstrates power curves as a function of violation magnitude in $\beta_1$, with sample size changing across rows, the tested parameters changing across columns, and lines reflecting different test statistics.
-Figure~\ref{fig:sim12res} and Figure~\ref{fig:sim13res} display similar power curves when the true changing parameter is $\sigma_0$ and $\sigma_r^2$, respectively.
-Figure~\ref{fig:sim14res} shows the power curves when there exist two changing parameters, $\beta_1$ and $\sigma_r^2$.
+Full simulation results are presented in Figures~\ref{fig:sim11res} to~\ref{fig:sim17res}.
+In each graph, the x-axis represents the violation magnitude and the y-axis represents the power of detecting parameter change.
+When $x = 0$, the corresponding power serves as the type I error.
+Figure~\ref{fig:sim11res} demonstrates power curves as a function of violation magnitude in $\beta_0$, with sample size changing across rows, the tested parameters changing across columns, and lines reflecting different test statistics.
+Figure~\ref{fig:sim12res} to Figure~\ref{fig:sim16res} display similar power curves when the true changing parameter is $\beta_1$, $\sigma_0$, $\sigma_{01}$, $\sigma_{1}$ and $\sigma_r^2$, respectively.
+Figure~\ref{fig:sim17res} shows the power curves when there exist two changing parameters, $\beta_1$ and $\sigma_r^2$.

-From these figures, one can generally observe that the score-based statistics could isolate the truly-changing parameter, with non-zero power curves for changing parameter(s), whereas near-zero power curves for non-changing parameters.
-For example, in Figure~\ref{fig:sim11res}, the power curves for $\beta_1$ get larger with increasing violation magnitude $d$ and sample size (across rows); by contrast, all the power curves for the other five non-changing parameters (across columns) stay near zero.
+From these figures, one can generally observe that the score-based statistics could isolate the truly-changing parameter, with non-zero power curves for changing parameter(s), and near-zero power curves for non-changing parameters.
+For example, in Figure~\ref{fig:sim11res}, for $\beta_0$, the power increases with the violation magnitude $d$ and sample size (across rows); the power for the other five non-changing parameters remain near zero (across columns), even with increasing violation magnitude and sample size.